AI in B2B sales, end to end

 • Post-call structured summary: requirements, qualification score, recommended next step

-• Automated pre-sales discovery for inbound prospects — full technical intake without a manager in the loop
+• Automated pre-sales discovery for inbound prospects, full technical intake without a manager in the loop

-Stage 3 — Pre-sales & configuration
+Stage 3 — Pre-sales and configuration

-The Stage Where Most Complex-Catalog Businesses Lose — and Where AI Has the Clearest ROI
+The Stage Where Most Complex-Catalog Businesses Lose, and Where AI Has the Clearest ROI

 Average quote cycle after implementation